sciencegenome/sciencegenome/README.md

 - **2017-2021:** Finnish Museum of Natural History and the University of Helsinki, Finland conducting research on genome bioinformatics and sequencing the genomes of lower plants, including *Coleochaete orbicularis*, *Blasia pusilla*, *Chaetospiridium orbicularis*, *Polytrichum commune*, *Mallomonas*, and *Cryptomonas* species, which involves pacbio sequencing, assembly, annotations, organelle genomes and evolutionary/phylogenomic/comparative genomics approaches.
 I worked on the genome assembly, genome annotation, chloroplast genomics.
 Additionally, during that tenure, I worked for various other organisations, collaborating with the host organization such as Edinburgh UK, to analyse the genomics data for PAFTOL species and the chloroplast genomes of the Ambrosia clade from Norway.
 - **2016-2017:** University of Connecticut, USA, where i analyzed the Douglas fir genome from the genome annotation to the phylogenomics and identifying genes and evolution of importance.
 - **2014–2016:** University of Technology, Sydney, Australia, where I developed computational methods for understanding seagrasses.
 - **2011-2014:** Fondazione Edmund Mach, Italy, where I developed and analyzed bioinformatics methods for transcriptional and post-transcriptional genomics across nuclear and organelle genomes.
-Additionally I analyzed multiple metagenomics anlaysis coming from the fungal and bacterial species involving ITS metagenomics, as well as the bacterial genome metagenomics.
+I analyzed multiple metagenomics anlaysis coming from the fungal and bacterial species involving ITS metagenomics, as well as the bacterial genome metagenomics.

 **Areas of Interest:**
 - All code and ideas concieved and written by me unless specified.
 Proficient in solving limitations.